 During driving on public roads, there must be at least one instructor in any vehicle driven by a student who is not a CDL holder.
 [Accepted.]

-Training provider ask: Provide documentation that indicates how many instructors are working with how many students during each portion of the curriculum (theory/classroom, range/skill practice, on-road/behind-the-wheel).
+Suggested documentation: Provide documentation that indicates how many instructors are working with students during each portion of the driving curriculum.
+Documentation may include:

+Driving range operational plans/diagrams indicating number of vehicles to be operated, and location of instructor(s)

+On-road lesson plans

+Sample on-road training reports

 Learning Environment